eglouberman/MLB-hit-predictor/docs/blog3.md

 However, we noticed more patterns when graphing the variables for individual players, and the scatterplots showed more hints of potential patterns as opposed to the general dataset.
+Take, for exmaple, Matt Kemp in 2016:

 Weather (Degrees):